pacman::p_load(textclean,

 )

-Finally, we will need to convert the cleaned text of the plays into a Document-Term Matrix.
+Finally, we will need to convert the preprocessed text of the plays into a Document-Term Matrix.
 The text2map package has a very efficient unigram DTM builder called dtm_builder() – it has very few options, but the unigram DTM is typically all we need.

 dtm <- df_text |>